rammie/pdfjinja/README.rst

 Use jinja templates to fill and sign PDF forms.

 You would like to fill out a PDF form using data from an external source such as a database or an excel file.
 Use a PDF editing software to edit the form.
 Use the tooltip field to specifiy a jinja template.

 Dependencies
 ------------

+You need a pdftk along.
+If you want to paste images, you'll need whatever dependencies are necessary for Pillow to load your preferred image format.
+Most of the packages below are taken from the Pillow documentation.
+You don't need all of them.
+In most cases, just pdftk will do.

 OSX::